 I suspect that Moses would ask the students at Stanford’s seder, “What’s in your hand tonight?”
 It may not seem like much, but G-d wants you to use it.
 He wants to pour His blessing into the work of your hands so that you can lead the rewarding Jewish lives He has in store for you.

-This piece is published in the Lubavitch International magazine, Spring 2019 edition.
-To order: lubavitch.com/subscribe
+This piece was published in the Lubavitch International magazine, Spring 2019 edition.
+To gain access to previous magazines: lubavitch.com/subscribe